jesussantana/Kibana/README.md

 ### Level 2

 - Exercise 1:
-  - Implement a dashboard that interactively displays the data you choose..
+  - Implement a dashboard that interactively displays the data you choose.

 ### Level 3